DomasB/notes/🤖 AI/Grossary/Encoding (for Features).md

 Here the data contains both categorical and numerical features.
 The categorical features are one-hot encoded using scikit-learn's [**OneHotEncoder**](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html), which creates a binary representation of each stringified category.
 The numerical features are standardized using scikit-learn's [**StandardScaler**](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html), which subtracts the mean and divides by the standard deviation.
 Finally, the encoded and scaled features are concatenated into a single feature matrix X, which can be used as input to a machine learning model.

-LLM Tags:  #data-compatibility, #modelperformance, #feature-encoding LLM Tags:  #categorical-encoding, #numericalencoding LLM Tags:  #ml #categorical-data #numerical_data
+LLM Tags:  #data-compatibility, #model-performance, #feature-encoding LLM Tags:  #categorical-encoding, #numericalencoding LLM Tags:  #ml #categorical-data #numerical_data